Portillo-stephanie/faces_tutorials/tutorial_face.md

     ```

-## Part 3

-Draw the smiley face starting with a blank LED block, then add the eyes, nose, and finish with the mouth.
+3. Draw the smiley face starting with a blank LED block, then add the eyes, nose, and finish with the mouth.

 ```blocks
 basic.forever(function () {